The Chaser's War on Everything: Controversies and well-known stunts

 On 14 July 2006, Licciardello was charged with offensive conduct after attempting to sell fake Canterbury Bulldogs merchandise outside an NRL game.
 The merchandise included plastic knuckledusters and balaclavas in the Bulldogs' colours, and was supposed to satirise the anti-social and hooligan behaviour of some Bulldogs fans.
 Several Bulldogs fans took offence and as a result he was charged for offensive behaviour.
 On the broadcast following his arrest, Licciardello appeared onstage in handcuffs and within an iron cage.
-On that same episode, he apologised for his actions, claiming to understand why the Bulldogs fans were offended: because Canterbury Bulldogs fans much prefer to use their fists.
+On that same episode, he apologised for his actions, stating he understood that the Bulldogs fans were offended because they prefer to use their fists.
 This statement was accompanied by footage of Bulldogs supporters assaulting an opposing team's supporters during a match.
 After appearing in court with Morrow, Licciardello pleaded not guilty and the matter was adjourned.
 On 23 January 2007, Licciardello was found not guilty of the offensive behaviour charge.
 He was interviewed after the case draped in an Australian flag, and said he would appeal "to the Supreme Court, to the High Court, to the UN, to the Jedi Council and the Snickometer."
 After being reminded he had won, he said "I didn't actually prepare any material for the off-chance that we won."